farlee2121/FsSpec/doc/2022-04-20 Arb reflection.md

 - checkout quotations?
 - checkout compiler platforms (need to see if I can get constraints on referenced assemblies)

+IDEA: One (sub-optimal) approach could be to use the compiler to analyze code that's available.
+Allow output of generators to classes, which can be packaged to deal with types from packages.
+Lastly fall back to filters if not generators can be inferred, but a factory is discoverable
+- I don't think this would be too bad.
+Well-designed code bases will have contained domains where any external communication is assumed to be unsafe

+Cecil investigations
+- Cecil represents the method body as a collection of `Cil.Instruction` (unlike the byte array from System.Reflection)
+- Each instruction has an op code and an operand
+  - I wasn't quite able to figure out how the if statement was represented
+- I could probably discern constraints from this, but I'll be hardcore.
+I'll need to understand IL.
+There could also be various optimizations at play, so the pattern won't always be the same for a construct

 ## Convention ideas
 Idea: make manual configuration of type -> expression in a way that other methods (like convention-based discovery) can be merged in a separate stage
 - i.e. Some composite configuration strategy  that sets override order (e.g. manual if present, then try find validate function, then try find constructor)